hydpy-dev/hydpy/hydpy/docs/development.rst

 such code to the modules :mod:`~hydpy.cythons.modelutils` and :mod:`~hydpy.core.magictools`.
 Module :mod:`~hydpy.cythons.modelutils` deals with all introspection needed to `cythonize` Python models automatically.
-Module :mo:`~hydpy.core.magictools` serves for (most of) the rest of HydPy's magical introspection features.
+Module :mod:`~hydpy.core.magictools` serves for (most of) the rest of HydPy's magical introspection features.
 Of course, it might be necessary to define other specialized inspection modules in the future.